suhanidubey12/Fem-care/Contributing.md

 ##  Local Development Setup

-Follow the steps below to set up **FEM-CARE AI** on your local machine.
+Follow the steps below to set up **FEM-CARE** on your local machine.

 ###  Prerequisites
 Ensure the following tools are installed: